 - Informed consent form and information sheets of the patients

 - Data about the investigators’ work experience in the relevant specializations and their clinical trial experience

 - Information about health care institution, where the clinical trial is to be conducted

 - Information about proposed timelines for the clinical trial

 - Copies of policies for compulsory life and medical insurance of patients to be enrolled in the clinical trials

-- Information about composition of the investigational product
+- Information about the composition of the investigational product

-- Document by the manufacturer providing data about the characteristics (parameters) of the investigational product manufactured for the clinical trial.
+- A document by the manufacturer providing data about the characteristics (parameters) of the investigational product manufactured for the clinical trial.